ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 # Extras

 If you are keen, you can now try out the `brms` package and generate the Stan code for this model.
-This will help us to start to thing about how we can implement hierarchical models using the statistical programming language Stan.
+This will help us to start to think about how we can implement hierarchical models using the statistical programming language Stan.

 __You can check out [the Stan hierarchical modelling tutorial here]({{ site.baseurl }}/tutorials/stan-2/index.html)!__